PokaNorbert/Spotify-Database-MySQL/README.md

 # Database-MySQL
 The ISTQB is taken from December 16, 2024.
-New posts or updates will appear next year.
+I'll be back at the beginning of February.
+For the next few weeks, I'll prioritize the college exam session.

 ! there are several projects under consideration to be posted on GitHub !